What is Nipple-Sparing Mastectomy?

-Patients with the BRCA gene mutation have a high risk of developing breast cancer in one or both breasts.
-Multiple studies have assigned a 57 to 86% chance of developing breast cancer in women identified with the BRCA gene mutation.
-In these cases removal of both breasts before cancer is identified is warranted.
-Until genetic engineering is mastered, removal of the target organs at risk for cancer is the safest preventative treatment we currently have available.
-This is known as a prophylactic mastectomy.
+You may also consider a full mastectomy if you have the BRCA gene mutation.
+Women with the BRCA gene mutation have a high risk of developing breast cancer in one or both breasts.
+Multiple studies have assigned a 57-86% chance of developing breast cancer in women identified with the BRCA gene mutation.
+In these cases, women choose to remove both breasts before cancer is identified.

-Anti-hormone treatment with Tamoxifen or Aromasin also decreases the risk of developing breast cancer in high-risk patients, but not as effectively as actually removing the breasts (50 to 70 percent with medication versus 95 percent with surgery.)
+Anti-hormone treatment with Tamoxifen or Aromasin also decreases the probability of developing breast cancer in high-risk patients, but not as effectively as actually removing the entire breasts (50-70% with medication versus 95% with surgery).

-As drastic as removing “normal” breasts may sound, a prophylactic mastectomy procedure dramatically minimizes the risk of developing breast cancer in the high-risk patient.
-Close surveillance with exams and imaging studies strives to catch a cancer early.
-This is clearly a less aggressive or successful strategy.
+As drastic as removing “normal” breasts may sound, a preventative mastectomy procedure dramatically minimizes the chance of developing breast cancer in a high-risk patient.
+Close surveillance with exams and imaging studies strives to catch cancer early.
+However, this is clearly a less aggressive or successful strategy to prevent breast cancer.

 Gene-positive patients are at risk for the frequently lethal ovarian cancer as well, and removal of their ovaries is also recommended, as soon as they have completed childbearing.

 Other reasons that a single or double mastectomy might be a reasonable preventive strategy are in cases of women with invasive lobular cancer.
-These patients have a higher risk of developing a new primary cancer in the opposite breast than those with invasive ductal cancer.
+These women have a higher possibility of developing a new primary cancer in the opposite breast than those with invasive ductal cancer.

-This fact coupled with the increased difficulty in identifying lobular cancer with diagnostic imaging such as an MRI or a mammogram, may lead a woman to consider bilateral preventive mastectomies.
-Below is a picture of a patient who underwent the preventive bilateral prophylactic mastectomy with One-Stage Breast Reconstruction.
+This fact, coupled with the increased difficulty in identifying lobular cancer with diagnostic imaging such as an MRI or a mammogram, may lead a woman to consider bilateral preventive mastectomies.
+Below is a picture of a patient who underwent the preventive bilateral prophylactic mastectomy with direct-to-implant breast reconstruction.

 Age: 44, from Los Altos, California.
 Patient was BRCA + and had a family history of breast cancer.
-Surgery was bilateral prophylactic mastectomies with One-Stage Breast Reconstruction.
+Surgery was bilateral prophylactic mastectomies with Direct-to-Implant Reconstruction.
 450 cc silicone implants were used and Alloderm.